Chronic procrastination can have a huge impact on a business. Here's how to recognize it in yourself and overcome it.

 You invest a good amount of time dutifully preparing your to-do lists, even including a little box to check off once a task is complete.
 You feel good about yourself; no one could accuse you of not being organized.
 There's one problem, though – the list is growing longer than Pinocchio's nose, and the boxes are not being checked off.

 5. You focus on nonessential office work instead of what needs to get done.

 We're fooling ourselves when we putter around the office, engaging in trivial work when we ought to be tackling the high-priority project staring us in the face.
 True, it doesn't feel like we're procrastinating, because we're getting stuff done – just not the right stuff.

 Surprise, surprise – a Robert Half Management Resources survey of chief financial officers suggests that company bigwigs are not thrilled with the advent of social media.
 More than one-third of the CFOs surveyed indicated that, of all the ways to procrastinate at work, social media is the biggest distraction of all.

-Meanwhile, employees who know they have a procrastination issue can use these strategies to manage, and hopefully conquer, their procrastination – before it becomes chronic.
+Meanwhile, employees who know they have a procrastination issue can use these strategies to manage (and hopefully conquer) their procrastination before it becomes chronic.

-If you know you're going to be held publicly accountable, you will do anything to avoid being publicly humiliated.
-When a new project comes down the pike, share your goals, tasks, and deadlines with your co-workers.
+If you know you'll be held publicly accountable, you will do anything to avoid being humiliated.
+When a new project comes down the pike, share your goals, tasks and deadlines with your co-workers.
 Write them on your whiteboard so everyone can see, and share the good news when the task is done.

-Consult with your doctor.
+3. Consult your doctor.

 Many procrastinators become paralyzed because they care too much what others think of them.
 They may be quite competent, but the pressure to perform, and to be perfect, is just too much for them to bear.